SuperTheUnderDog/Streamer.Bot_Giveaway/README.md

 - `Local file` (top of properties) should remain unchecked/disabled.
 - `Shutdown source when not visible` and `Refresh browser when scene becomes active` (bottom of the properties) should be checked/active (otherwise the confetti might not work).

-And that's it!
+## And that's it!
 You're good to go!
 You can go into your stream and trigger a giveaway (by default, the command `!sga` or `!startgiveaway` will start a giveaway).
 See the following section for some options and details.

 *Make sure your Streamer.Bot websocket is started and, if using the wheel, OBS is connected

+### To summarize
+- You should have set up a config file, a settings file, and potentially a settings options file (recommended).
+- You've set the path of you settings/settings options file inside the `Setup Picker` action.
+- You've set the `File Watcher` triggers for the `Info Sender` action
+- You've set up your OBS sources (and made sure the bot and OBS are connected)
+- Your Streamer.Bot websocket is active

 # Settings
 ## Settings File Properties
 - Make sure you have either a configPath or a fixedEntries array set as a bare minimum.
 - The file's contents should be a valid json.
-- I recommend using a default settings file for properties such as the site addresses (`spinnerSiteAddress`, `winnerSiteAddress`, `blankSiteAddress`) and the OBS names (`obsSpinnerSource`, `obsWinnerSource`, `obsSpinnerScene` & `obsWinnerScene` or `obsScene`), as well as any other properties you have that don't often change.
+- I recommend using a default settings file<sup>(see <a href="#settings-options-file-properties">the options file section</a>)</sup> for properties such as the site addresses (`spinnerSiteAddress`, `winnerSiteAddress`, `blankSiteAddress`) and the OBS names (`obsSpinnerSource`, `obsWinnerSource`, `obsSpinnerScene` & `obsWinnerScene` or `obsScene`), as well as any other properties you have that don't often change.
 - Any property can be ommitted to use the default instead
 - When starting a giveaway, you can pass it arguments to overwrite properties set by defaults/a setting file:
   - Send an argument with the same name as the property you wish to overwrite.
 This cannot be achieved via Twitch chat, but can be set up to be tied to other actions, a Stream Deck button, etc.
   - `duration`, specifically, can be set through Twitch chat when calling the start giveaway command by sending it as a first argument.
 (For example: `!sga 30000` will start a giveaway with 30 seconds (30,000 milliseconds) on the timer)
-- If you have multiple settings file set using `%settingsChoicePath%` and a file with the structure of <a href="/Example settings files/exampleSettingsOptions.json">exampleSettingsOptions.json</a>, you can choose which one to use by passing its index as a 2nd argument when calling the start giveaway command
+- If you have multiple settings file set using `%settingsChoicePath%` and a file with the structure of <a href="/giveaway/Example settings files/exampleSettingsOptions.json">exampleSettingsOptions.json</a>, you can choose which one to use by passing its index as a 2nd argument when calling the start giveaway command
   - This will reset any overwritten properties.
-You can pass arguments in this same command to set them anew.
+You can pass arguments when calling same command to set them anew.
   - If you wish to use the default duration/the duration set in the file, pass something other than a number as the first argument.
 (For example: `!sga r 0` will use the first (index 0) settings file in the array with the duration set in it/by the defaults, where as `!sga 30000 0` will use that same settings file with a duration time of 30 seconds)
   - Will default to the first path in the array, if none is chosen and this is the first giveaway run since the bot has been started.
 - Unless specifying which settings file to use as explained in the above point, settings do not reset between runs.
 This means you can simply start the next giveaway with no arguments to use the same parameters as your last ran giveaway.